 gθi=αj+βxiPF+γxiEM+δj #1

-where θi is a parameter of interest (e.g. probability of an event when yi is binary), g is a link function (e.g. log-odds for binary outcomes), vector β includes the regression coefficients of the prognostic factors, γ is the vector of coefficients for effect modifiers, and δj is the treatment effect.
-The model is a mixed effects model since the treatment effect is randomly distributed as below
+where θi is a parameter of interest (e.g. probability of an event when yi is binary), g is a link function (e.g. we can choose log-odds for binary outcomes, identity function for continuous outcomes), vector β includes the regression coefficients of the prognostic factors, γ is the vector of coefficients for effect modifiers, and δj is the treatment effect and αj is …..
+The treatment effect can be assumed to be randomly distributed, i.e. δj~N(d,τ2), where d is the average treatment effect and τ2 is the heterogeneity parameter.

-δj~N(d,τ2)

-where d is the average treatment effect and τ2 is the heterogeneity parameter.

-The goal of an IPD MA is to estimate the average treatment effect d and to identify important treatment-covariate interactions, i.e. effect modification.
-Variable selection methods aim to select the correct set of covariates that yield accurate average treatment effect and effect modifications.
+The main goal of an IPD MA is to estimate the average treatment effect d, and to identify and quantify important treatment-covariate interactions, i.e. accurately estimate γ..
+Variable selection methods aim to select the correct set of covariates by separating nuisance parameters (i.e. covariates not included in Equation (1)), from prognostic factors and effect modifiers, thus yielding better estimates of the average treatment effect as well as effect modifications.

 Stepwise variable selection - not accounting for the study (STEP-naïve)